kubernetes-sigs/cluster-api/docs/release/role-handbooks/release-lead/README.md

 There is currently no formalized process to assemble the release team.
 As of now we ask for volunteers in Slack and office hours.

+Overweighing the CI team with members is preferred as maintaining a clean CI signal is crucial to the health of the project.

 ### Update milestone applier and GitHub Actions

 Once release branch is created by GitHub Automation, the goal of this task would be to ensure we have the milestone